 The focus for sixth-grade math is to develop problem-solving practices, increase number sense, and ensure that students have strong mental calculation skills.
 Throughout the school year, we will review, practice, apply, and grow our understanding of fraction and decimal calculation, computation with negative numbers, using ratios and proportions, and applying percentages.
-Students will also begin introductory work with algebraic concepts involving variables, simplifying expressions, and solving equations and inequalities.
+Students will also begin introductory work with algebraic concepts involving variables, simplifying expressions, and solv algebraic concepts involving variables, simplifying expressions, and solving equations and inequalities.
 They will also study new ideas involving data and geometric figures.
 Students will be assessed using regular exit tickets, checkpoints, and quizzes.
 Assessments in the form of tests or projects will occur each unit.